Give Your Skin a Collagen Boost in the Milwaukee and Madison Area

 After years of summer sunshine, laughing with loved ones, and enjoying the best life has to offer, our skin begins to change.
 At Parkins Plastic Surgery, we pride ourselves on helping our patients continue to live life to the fullest while feeling their very best.
 Luckily, when it comes to addressing the signs of aging, science has come a long way.
 Dr. Maida Parkins and the Parkins Team offer microneedling for Milwaukee-area women and men seeking an advanced way to achieve their aesthetic goals.

 Microneedling is one of our most efficient, straightforward, and safe nonsurgical methods of turning back the clock on skin aging.
 Even better, it requires little to no downtime.
 The Parkins Team pricks the skin using small, fine needles to target and stimulate collagen production—a proven way to rejuvenate and tighten the skin.
-This treatment can be enhanced with platelet-rich plasma (PRP), which is a rejuvenating substance made from healing factors taken from a patient’s own blood.
+This treatment can be enhanced with collagen induction therapy, which is a rejuvenating substance made from healing factors taken from a patient’s own blood.

 What Is Microneedling?